matssson/zmake/README.md

 If you have a "defaultinclude.hpp" in your current working directory when compiling a zmake project, then that file is used instead of the one in /global.

-If you don't want to create a new git project, you can use zmake gl projname (think gitless).
+If you don't want to create a new git project, you can use zmake gl projname (gl = gitless).

-Since I haven't implemented a way of including .z/.zpp code in a .cpp project, all functions are therefore automatically marked as static.

 You can also compile using simply "zmake file.z" or "zmake file.z -flag name".